 The following discussion and analysis by the Company's management should be read jointly with the Financial Statements and notes included in this Annual Report.
-The Financial Statements as of December 31, 2019 and 2018 are presented in millions of pesos and have been prepared in accordance with IFRS.
+The Financial Statements as of December 31, 2020 and 2019 are presented in thousands of pesos and have been prepared in accordance with IFRS.